Not sure what therapy is right for or will help your loved one? Click to call, text, or email us.

 Phase II ERT Trial Recruiting Status and Sites

-Takeda, who acquired Shire in early 2019, has announced that they intend to open recruiting for a Phase II Clinical Trial for SHP611, an ERT therapy for MLD.
+Takeda, who acquired Shire in early 2019, opened recruiting for a Phase II Clinical Trial for SHP611, an ERT therapy for MLD in April 2019.
+Their marketing name for the study is the EMBOLDEN Study.
 You can learn more about the details of the trial including the four study groups here.
 Or jump right to the detailed inclusion criteria here.

 The trial will include pre-symptomatic, and for the first time, symptomatic late infantiles (and their younger pre-symptomatic siblings).
 For participation with symptomatic children, please see the discussion below.

 They have announced 24 sites, including for the first time,10 sites in the US.
 The sites will open one by one throughout 2019.